appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/README.md

 ## Users

-A user is an individual who can access the Appsmith instance, workspaces, or apps and perform authorized actions based on the roles assigned to them.
+A user can access the Appsmith instance, workspaces, apps or other resources and perform authorized actions based on the roles assigned to them.
 Here are some key points to keep in mind:

 - Users can be assigned multiple roles.
 The permissions a user receives are a combination of the permissions in all the roles assigned to them.
 For example, if a user has been assigned two roles - "Sales" and "Product," the permissions they receive are a combination of the permissions in both roles.
 - Users can be added to groups, and roles can be assigned to that group.
 In addition, a user can be assigned a role directly, and the roles assigned to the groups they belong to also apply to them.
 - To manage user roles and permissions, go to **Admin Settings** > **Access Control** > **Users**.
-It displays a list of all users with their individual roles and groups assigned to them.
+It displays a list of all users with their roles and groups assigned to them.
 You can add a new user to your instance by clicking on **Add Users** at the top right corner of the screen.

 <figure>
   <img src="/img/GAC_users.png" style= {{width:"auto", height:"auto"}} alt="Add a new Role"/>